 Have you ever gone to the beach and never touched the water simply because it’s too dang cold?
-Well here you won’t have that problem.
-Hot water is pumped into a man made lagoon to make the swimmers comfortable.
+Well, here you won’t have that problem.
+Hot water is pumped into a man-made lagoon to make the swimmers comfortable.

 Watch The Northern Lights

 Take A Whale Watching Tour

 Whales are arguably the most fascinating creature to watch in the wild.
 There is just something magical about seeing them in their natural habitat, and Iceland has wonderful tours to do just that.

 If getting a good look at earth’s largest mammals is on your list of things to do, get on it here in Reykjavik.
 You can spot whales here from April through early October.
 Summer is the peak time to see more and the most species.

 Along with whales, these boat tours are great for Reykjavik sightseeing from the water.
 You can see the skyline as well as the surrounding mountains.
 This is one of the best things to do in Reykjavik in summer when the weather is better and there is less wind.

 Book Here: Reykjavík: Scenic Whale Watching Tour